 Other than the tile, our biggest bathroom eyesore was the outdated builder-grade vanity.
 Most of our budget went to replacing this.
 After demolition, we found a vanity that fit our budget and vision.
 Together, the sink and vanity cost around $300.

 To customize the vanity, we replaced the front side of the original white drawers with birch plywood.
 I LOVE how it turned out.
 The wood added a warmth that balances the black-and-white finishes.

-To wrap up a bathroom remodel, pull in some fun details like art and containers.
+To wrap up your DIY bathroom renovation, pull in some fun details like art and containers.
 Thrift stores are one of my favorite places to go for finishing touches.
-I got our large, round mirror for $8!
+I got our large round mirror for $8!

 You can always customize your finds, too.
 Let's say the finish on something isn’t what you hoped for: Just buy a cheap can of spray paint and change it!